 What is a religious hate crime?

-The law does not protect our beliefs themselves, but it is based in human rights, meaning that we all have a right to hold our beliefs and to practice our faith in safety.
+The law does not protect the teachings of the theology (often referred to a 'tenets'), but it is based in human rights principles, meaning that we all have a right to hold our religious beliefs and to practice our theological faith in safety.

 Crimes motivated by inter-faith or intra-faith hostility (sometimes referred to as sectarian) or a crime targeting someone who has left a religion would be investigated and prosecuted as religious hate crimes.
 They could attract the same enhanced sentencing in court.